hmc-cs111-fall2014/what-is-a-DSL/my-dsl.md

 _What is the name of the language?
 Link the name to its webpage (if appropriate)._

+   The name of the language is [Csound](http://www.csounds.com/).

 # Domain
 _Describe the language's domain in five words._

+   Modular and extensible audio programming.

 # Computational model
 _What is the underlying computational model of this language?
 To answer this question, provide a high-level description (no more than 100 words) of the computation that occurs when someone executes a program in this language._

+   Unit generators (also known as opcodes) use predefined arrays of values that describe waveforms of specific frequencies to define the sound.
+If the waveform is not predefined, the unit generator using the function for that waveform to determined the values.

 # DSL-ness